InjectiveLabs/injective-chain-releases/guides/sync-node.md

 Or use automation [sync script](../scripts/README.md)

-**NOTE:**  You always have the option to sync your sentry from scratch via public sentries out there for a better decentralization factor.
+**NOTE:**  You always have the option to sync your sentry from scratch via public sentries, which is a more decentralized approach.

 # Sync From Scratch

-Because of braking changes we made with release 10001 rc7, the sync process is done with version 10001 rc6, until halt height block 2045750, then continuous with latest binary version 10001 rc7 to the latest block.
+Because of breaking changes we made with release 10001 rc7, the node should be synced with `injectived` version 10001 rc6, until halt height block 2045750.
+Then the `injectived` binary should be updated to version 10001 rc7 to the latest block.

-Here is a simple six steps guide on how to sync from scratch
+Here is a simple 6-step guide on how to sync from scratch.

 ### Step 1